DataDog/hiring-engineers/answers.md

 ```

 These two files are linked and need to have the same name: randomCheck.py, and randomCheck.yaml.

-randonCheck.py is the check code.
+randomCheck.py is the check code.
 It imports the AgentCheck library and the random library.
 It will call the randomCheck.yaml to check the configuration and the defined instances.
-Here we didn't need any init_config and instances.
-Then the metric 'test.support.random' is defined as a gauge and sent to the agent, displaying a random value.
+Here we didn't need any configuration nor instances.
+Then the metric **test.support.random**, displaying a random value.
 By default, every 15 seconds, the random data will be sent.
 The random value is a normalized number between 0 and 1.

+To conclude, Level 5 was tricky for me because I did it in windows and no data was sent to the datadog interface even though i followed the tutorial.
+Moreover, the troubleshot executable didn't work.
+So, I decided to do it in Ubuntu and it was a success.

+Moreover, I want to precise that this step took me more time than expected because from the code I have pulled from the dd-agent-master github, some lines were not necessary and had to be removed because some files were calling themselves in a cycle way, which displayed an error.

 The following section is only optional.
 I wanted to try to use the docker container and integrate it with the datadog agent.